“We’re about empowering people…to do the work that they need to do — that they are passionate about — to make our communities better.”

-Sheila Bugdanowitz was president and chief executive officer of Rose Community Foundation.
-She passed away unexpectedly on December 4, 2016.
-Sheila was legendary for her deep connections and relationships.
-She brought people together to make the community a better place for all and she dedicated her life to improving the world around her.
-We grieve the loss of her leadership and her warm and generous spirit, which echoes through the philanthropic community and the community as a whole.
+Sheila was legendary for her deep connections and relationships, many of which dated back to her childhood in Denver.
+She brought people together to make the community a better place for all, and she dedicated her life to improving the world around her.